pstechorg/unmoored-prose/content/posts/javascript-object-pool.md

 draft = false
 +++

 First things first, why would anyone want an object pool in Vue?
 I needed a pool to hang onto a wasm objects.
-By doing this, the wasm objects wouldn't need to recompile everytime I they were leveraged.
-All I really needed was a reference to the objects that wouldn't disapear - this ensures that garbage collection doesn't clean up my compiled wasm files.
+By doing this, the wasm objects wouldn't need to recompile everytime they were leveraged.
+All I really needed was a reference to the objects that wouldn't disapear - this ensures that garbage collection doesn't clean up the compiled wasm files.

 First, I needed to create a global pool in Vue.
-To do this, I leveraged a plugin because it fit nicely with some code already in place.
-It was straightforward enough - create an object with an install method.
+I leveraged a plugin because it fit nicely with some code already in place.
+It was straightforward enough - create an object with an install function.

 ```
 export const objectpool = {